manu-peter/ansible/README.md

 Basic commands used in Ansible are . :

+* ansible all -i inventory.yml -m ping --> This command will ping all the hosts defined in the inventory to check their connectivity .

 * ansible all -m ping --> This command uses the ping module to check the connectivity to all hosts defined in the inventory .

 * ansible-playbook filename.yml --> This command runs the playbook filename.yml .